andrewLarsson/circle-of-trust-csharp/README.md

 BetrayCircle
 ```

-## Work that Needs to be Done Still
+## Work that Needs to be Done
-- Read Model
+- Cached Leaderboard in the Read Model
-- Read Model Population/Sync
+- Query Command Handlers to get data from the Read Model
 - Business Rules and Constraints
 - Player Authentication
 - Player Verification